 A single coat of Rub ‘n RestoreĀ® color may appear thin, especially when changing color.
 Once coverage has been achieved, usually after two or three … Read more

-Pale, white or off-white colors as well and bright primary and secondary colors have poorer coverage coverage than medium or darker colors.
-Take our Persimmon … Read more
+Pale, white or off-white colors as well and some Custom Colors (hot racing yellow, for example) have poorer coverage coverage than medium or darker colors. … Read more

 Rub ‘n RestoreĀ®, in its liquid state, will stain leather, vinyl, unfinished wood, fabrics, carpet, and clothing.
 Avoid getting Rub ‘n RestoreĀ® on unwanted surfaces. … Read more